joshua-decoder/joshua-decoder.github.com/5.0/pipeline.md

 1. Prepare your data.
 The pipeline script needs to be told where to find the raw training, tuning, and test data.
-A good convention is to place these files in an input/ subdirectory of your run's working directory (NOTE: do not use `data/`, since a directory of that name is created and used by the pipeline itself).
-The expected format (for each of training, tuning, and test) is a pair of files that share a common path prefix and are distinguished by their extension:
+A good convention is to place these files in an input/ subdirectory of your run's working directory (NOTE: do not use `data/`, since a directory of that name is created and used by the pipeline itself for storing processed files).
+The expected format (for each of training, tuning, and test) is a pair of files that share a common path prefix and are distinguished by their extension, e.g.,

        input/
              train.SOURCE